glouppe/info8010-deep-learning/lecture4.md

 In the situation of small but consistent gradients, as through valley floors, gradient descent moves **very slowly**.

-???

-Hint: the optimization process is like a ball that we keep pushing in the direction of the gradient.

 ---

 class: middle, black-slide